0xMoni/0xMoni/README.md

 **CryptoPath** — crypto education for beginners who are overwhelmed by jargon. bite-sized learning cards, paper trading simulator with real prices, and a jargon translator. no selling, no shilling, just learning.
 (Next.js, TypeScript, Tailwind)

-## currently

-- looking for internships where i can ship real stuff
-- playing basketball badly but consistently
-- overengineering side projects at 2am

 ## stats